 Get Credit Counseling Help

 If you find yourself in a situation where you cannot afford your loan payments, get help.
-There are a number of organizations that can help you with your credit concerns.
+There are several organizations that can help you with your credit concerns.
 The Community Financial Education Foundation is a good source of information for consumer tips and budgeting information.
 Also, the U.S. Department of Justice lists approved credit counseling services by state and judicial district.